sallez9/SCTPAIMLcapstone/README.md

 </details>

 **What you'd change**
-There will still be a need to identify if there is an opportunity for low cost deployment There is a need to ensure the ethical deployment of AI where there is no unfair job displacement to e.g. farmers.
+Need to add more images for better quality results.
+There will still be a need to identify if there is an opportunity for low cost deployment
+There is a need to ensure the ethical deployment of AI where there is no unfair job displacement to e.g. farmers.

 [Link to your LinkedIn](https://www.linkedin.com/in/zubaidah-sallehuddin/)